simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Aug 23 2024 2012 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Aug 24 2024 2324 UTC.

-Radio Blackout Forecast for Aug 24-Aug 26 2024
+Radio Blackout Forecast for Aug 25-Aug 27 2024

-              Aug 24        Aug 25        Aug 26
+              Aug 25        Aug 26        Aug 27
 R1-R2           70%           70%           70%
 R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 26 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3796.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 26 Aug, along with a slight chance for R3 (Strong) events, primarily due to the potential from Regions 3790 and 3796.

 ```